-Blake recommends using appetizers to work in healthy foods you might be eating too little of.
-Seared crab cakes offer an appealing way to get more seafood into your diet.
-Served with chili sauce, a typical crab cake has about 300 calories, 16 g of fat, and 800 mg sodium.
+Use appetizers to add healthy foods you might be eating too little of.
+Seared crab cakes -- pan fried, not deep fried -- offer an appealing way to get more seafood into your diet.
+Served with chili sauce, a typical crab cake has about 300 calories, 20 g of fat, and 960 mg sodium.

 WORST: Cheeseburger Sliders

-Don't be fooled by their size – "sliders" pack a lot of calories into a tiny sandwich.
-A typical restaurant order includes three mini-burgers with cheese and sauce, totaling 1,270 calories, 81 g of fat, and 2,270 mg of sodium.
+They're small, but sliders pack in a lot of calories.
+A typical restaurant order includes three mini-burgers with cheese and sauce, totaling 1,270 calories, 82 g of fat, and 2,310 mg of sodium.

 BEST: Beef Skewers

 When you're craving a meaty appetizer, opt for beef skewers.
-In Asian restaurants, this may be listed as beef satay – skewers of beef with peanut sauce.
-At home, you can grill skewers of lean beef with onions, garlic, hoisin, soy, and barbecue sauce.
+In Asian restaurants, this may be listed as beef satay: skewers of beef with peanut sauce.
+At home, you can grill skewers of lean beef with onions, garlic, and hoisin, soy, and barbecue sauces.
 A quarter-pound serving has about 130 calories, 5 g of fat, and 803 mg sodium.

 WORST: Loaded Potato Skins

 Potato skins filled with melted cheese, meats, and sour cream are as fattening as they are tempting.
-"You're taking a potato and adding saturated fats," Blake cautions.
-At 150 calories a pop, the trick to enjoying these is to have just one.
-Devour a whole plateful and you'll take in about 1,000 calories, 100 g of fat, and 1,900 mg of sodium.
+At more than 150 calories a pop, the trick to enjoying these is to have just one.
+Devour a whole plateful, and you'll take in about 1,340 calories, 94 g of fat, and 1,850 mg of sodium.